sanhearwind/liver-tumor-segmentation/README.md

 requests
 ```

 Install versions compatible with the target CUDA/PyTorch runtime.
-Exact
-versions are intentionally not pinned in this snapshot because the original
-training environment was a machine-specific AutoDL runtime.

 ## Running the pipeline